Implicit vs Unfolded Graph Neural Networks: How Limiting Are Symmetric (Layer-Tied) Propagation Weights?

 \begin{theorem} Let $Y_{\mathrm{GCN}}^{(k+1)} = \sigma\left( P Y_{\mathrm{GCN}}^{(k)}W_p^{(k)} + \beta Y_{\mathrm{GCN}}^{(k)}\right)$ denote the $k$-th layer of a GCN, where $W_p^{(k)}$ is a layer-dependent weight matrix, $\sigma = \mathrm{prox}_\phi$~ for some function $\phi$, and $\beta \in \{0,1\}$ determines whether or not a residual connection is included.
 Then with $\alpha = 1$, $\rho$ an identity mapping, and $f(X;W_x)$ set to zero, there will always exist a right-invertible $T$, initialization $Y^{(0)}$, and symmetric weights $W_p^s$ and $W_f^s$ such that the $k$-th iteration step computed via (\ref{eq:prox_step}) satisfies $Y^{(k+1)}T = Y^{(k+1)}_{\mathrm{GCN}}$.

 \end{theorem}

 Given the close association between GCNs and certain UGNN models, Theorem \ref{thm:equivalency-finite} suggests that, at least in principle, symmetric layer-tied weights may not be prohibitively restrictive in the finite layer regime.
 And as can be observed from the proof, this equivalency result is possible using a matching parameter budget instantiated through an expanded hidden dimension but constrained via block-sparse weight matrices $W_p^s$ and $W_f^s$.
-Of course in practice we cannot always guarantee that reliance on symmetric weights will not have unintended consequences that may in certain circumstances adversely impact performance.
+Of course in practice when we extrapolate outside of regimes where the results of this section strictly hold, it remains to be seen if symmetric weight constraints have a significant adverse impact.
+We explore such considerations next.